900 Maryvale Drive

 Worship

-While a personal relationship with Christ is of the utmost importance, we believe God's command is clear that we are to meet together, to celebrate His name, be empowered by His Word, build each other up for the plan He has for each of us, to partake of the sacraments, and to remember and celebrate His day of rest.
+While a personal relationship with Christ is of the utmost importance, we believe God's command is clear.
+We are to meet together, celebrate His name, be empowered by His Word, build each other up, partake of the sacraments, and remember and celebrate His day.
 We value worship because in worship we give thanks to God for all He has given, is giving, and will give us.
+Some people love the rich, historic sounds of traditional liturgy with hymns and organ.
+Others connect deeply through contemporary songs and modern expressions of praise.
+It can sometimes feel like two different musical languages, but at their core, they tell the same story, and both praise the Lord.

 Baptism